SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 ### <a name="featEng"><a> Feature engineering

 The predictors used in the final model are:
-+The current value and a flag if it is missing +Periodical features of the part of the day (sin/cos projection) +Periodical features of the part of the week (sin/cos projection) +Lagged values (1, 2, 3, 4, 5, 6, 7, 10, …, 296): first and last lag are absolute scaled values[0, 1], others are relative changes of the scaled lagged values (more detailed info is given below in §input).
+* The current value and a flag if it is missing
+* Periodical features of the part of the day (sin/cos projection)
+* Periodical features of the part of the week (sin/cos projection)
+* Lagged values (1, 2, 3, 4, 5, 6, 7, 10, …, 296): first and last lag are absolute scaled values[0, 1], others are relative changes of the scaled lagged values (more detailed info is given below in §input).
-+Lagged missings (1, 2, 3, 4, 5, 6, 7, 10, …, 296): True/False/Missings
+* Lagged missings (1, 2, 3, 4, 5, 6, 7, 10, …, 296): True/False/Missings
-+Last not missing value: relative change of the lagged values/missing +Number of consecutive zeros: scaled [0,1],
+* Last not missing value: relative change of the lagged values/missing
+* Number of consecutive zeros: scaled [0,1],
-   +1: >= 300 consecutive values,
+   * 1: >= 300 consecutive values,
-   +0: no zeros
+   * 0: no zeros